Pittsburgh-NEH-Institute/pr-app/pr-app-tutorials/facets-and-fields.md

     }</facet_test>
 ```

-it returns a list of all publishers with the numbers of times they occur in the corpus, even though we do not perform any explicit counting in our XQuery code.
+it returns a list of all publishers of documents that contain the string `"ghost"` with the number of times a document by each publisher occurs in the results *even though we do not perform any explicit counting in our XQuery code*.
 The output is sorted in descending order by frequency, and then subsorted alphabetically by publisher name:

 ```xml
 <facet_test>